Please act now⚠️

-As predicted, T&S have lodged an appeal against the refusal of a new intensive rabbit farm in Buckinghamshire.
-Their plan is to exploit 250 female rabbits to produce upwards of 10,000 rabbits per year for the meat and fur industry.
+T&S have lodged their third appeal against the refusal of an expansion to their intensive rabbit farm in Derbyshire, which would include a slaughterhouse.
+Their plan is to exploit 250 female rabbits to produce upwards of 10,000 rabbits per year for the meat and fur industry, killing them largely unregulated on site.

 To send your representation online, click “Make Representation” in the top right of the page and follow the prompts on screen.

-Please note that all representations must quote the appeal reference APP/X0415/W/21/3285706 and must be received by the Planning Inspectorate by the 28th February 2022.
+Please note that all representations must be received by the Planning Inspectorate by the 18th May 2022.

 All of the original points to object still stand, and we have included a few more which have become more relevant since the original application.
 Please feel free to use these to help you form your objection in order to make sure that your objection is considered.
 Remember that unfortunately, moral objections do not hold weight in planning objections, but that doesn’t mean that you shouldn’t voice your moral concerns alongside any “valid planning considerations.”
 Ask for welfare to be made a material consideration during review of planning permission applications involving animals, particularly as there is NO species-specific legislation protecting the welfare of rabbits in the UK.

-– There is no mention of how the rabbits shall be slaughtered.
-There are currently no slaughterhouses in the UK licensed to slaughter rabbits.
-If the plan is for to be slaughtered on site, there is nothing in the proposal outlining how waste from this process shall be disposed of, ie. blood and offal, nor how it will be ensured that none of this waste will contaminate the surrounding area.
+– There are currently no slaughterhouses in the UK licensed to slaughter rabbits.
+If the plan is for to be slaughtered on site, as the “intake and skinning room” on the plans suggests, there is nothing in the proposal outlining how waste from this process shall be disposed of, ie. blood and offal, nor how it will be ensured that none of this waste will contaminate the surrounding area.

-– If slaughtered on-site, the rabbit meat will only be allowed by law to be sold within Buckinghamshire and the adjoining counties (or no further than 50 kilometres from Buckinghamshire’s border.
+– When slaughtered on-site, the rabbit meat will only be allowed by law to be sold within Derbyshire and the adjoining counties (or no further than 50 kilometres from Derbyshire’s border.)
 If more than 10,000 are killed a year it will contravene government regulations – so this needs close monitoring.

 – There’s also the question whether ‘agricultural use’ can really stretch to include slaughtering.